FAIRbyDesign-UCPH/FAIR-by-Design-Training-of-Trainers-UCPH/resources/Stage 3 – Design/06-Learning unit development/06-LearningUnitDevelopment.md

 In this way, it is up to the instructor to setup the assessment: is it going to be multiple quizzes throughout or is it going to be one in the end.

-When designing the quiz questions one should go back to the Bloom's taxonomy introduced in [02 Preparing FAIR learning objects](../../Stage%201%20–%20Prepare/02-Preparing%20FAIR%20Learning%20Objects/02-Preparing%20FAIR%20Learning%20Objects_cont.md).
-This time however, you are interested in what type of quiz question can be used to assess the knowledge of a different level of the cognitive domain.
-This is presented in the table below.
+When designing the quiz questions one should go back to the SOLO taxonomy introduced in [02 Preparing FAIR learning objects](../../Stage%201%20–%20Prepare/02-Preparing%20FAIR%20Learning%20Objects/02-Preparing%20FAIR%20Learning%20Objects_cont.md).
+This time however, you are interested in what type of quiz question can be used to assess the knowledge and skills of a certain level of understanding.

 |                | **T/F** | **MC** | **MS** | **LA** | **SA** | **FIB** | **MAT** | **ORD** |
 |----------------|---------|--------|--------|--------|--------|---------|---------|---------|